Home Business & Other LaTeX Cookbook - Second Edition

 \end{document}

-17. Compile and take a look at the first page:
+17. Compile and have a look at the first page:

-The back side still contains just some dummy text, which helps to identify the position where the text finally lands on the page.
+The back side still contains just some dummy text, helping to identify the position where the text finally lands on the page.

 How it works...

 The next three lines contain our font settings.
-We used the Linux Libertine font and specified the T1 font encoding.
+We used the Linux Libertine font.
+We specified T1 font encoding.
 You can read more about encodings in Chapter 2, Tuning the Text, specifically in the Improving justification and hyphenation recipe.
-Furthermore, we set the default font family to be sans serif.
-I prefer the clean look of sans serif on a flyer or a leaflet, which usually contains little text.
+Furthermore, we set the default font family to be sans-serif.
+I prefer the clean look of sans-serif on a flyer or a leaflet, which usually contains little text in narrow columns.

 The remaining part of the preamble is as follows:

-• We loaded the microtype package, which improves the justification capabilities with tiny font adjustments.
+• We loaded the microtype package, which improves the justification capabilities by tiny font adjustments.
 This is especially useful in a situation with narrow columns, such as in this case.

-• We loaded the graphicx package, so we are able to include images such as a logo or a geographic map.
+• We loaded the graphicx package to include images such as a logo or a geographic map.

-• We hid the page numbers.
-The \gobble command is a TeX command that removes the following command or control sequence, so the page number will simply be absorbed.
+• We hid page numbers.
+The gobble option stands for \gobble, which is a TeX command that removes the following command or control sequence so that the page number will be absorbed.

-Our document body shows usual sectioning commands and text.
-You can see that we added an explicit space after the TeX logo by inserting a backslash and a following space.
-That's because the space after a macro, such as the \TeX command, just indicates the end of the macro.
-It doesn't produce a space in print because punctuation may follow the macro.
+Our document body shows the usual sectioning commands and text.
+You can see that we added an explicit space after the TeX logo with a backslash and a following space.
+That’s because a space after a macro, such as \TeX, indicates the end of the macro.
+It doesn’t produce a space in print because punctuation may follow.

-To have an image in our template, we used the CTAN lion drawn by Duane Bibby; simply replace it with your own image, for example, a geographic map or logo.
+To have an image in our template, we used the CTAN lion drawn by Duane Bibby; simply replace it with your own image – a geographic map or a logo, for example.

-The remaining text is straightforward and shows some useful layout details, as follows:
+The remaining text is straightforward and shows some useful layout details, such as the following:

 • Centering using the center environment: